 [See also: How to Charter a Superyacht]

 True explorer yachts must be extremely seaworthy, capable of safely sailing through the roughest seas and harshest weather while also keeping guests comfortable.
 One of the most important aspects of a yacht’s design that will influence its seaworthiness is the form of the hull.
-Most explorer yachts will have what is called a full displacement hull form – a deep and wide hull that is designed to cut through the water rather than riding on top of it.
+Most vessels will have what is called a full displacement hull form – a deep and wide hull that is designed to cut through the water rather than riding on top of it.

 While not all explorer yachts travel to arctic regions, if travelers want to explore polar waters the yacht they travel on needs to be certified as Polar Code B compliant.
 Whether a yacht is compliant or not will depend on how robust the hull is and the vessel’s ability to deal with ice.
 The best explorer yachts will follow the International Polar Code (set up in 2017), which provides details and requirements of how a yacht can be designed and operated in order to be certified to sail these treacherous waters.